 I’ll confess that I always have a little bit of a happy cry whenever I’m blogging a wedding.
 I can’t help it; I think it’s all the beautiful pictures and the beaming smiles and reading the excited words from the bride and groom in the text that accompanies a wedding submission.
 Everything is just so joyful and hopeful and special.
 Ashley and Jack’s big day held at Tythe Barn at Priston Mill is no exception.

 This autumnal infused wedding is gorgeous!
 I’m adoring the abundance of blooms curated by florist extraordinaire Sabine Darrall and Ashley’s oh so fluffy bespoke Suzanne Neville frock crafted by fusing together two of Suzanne’s existing designs; how wonderful is that!

-It’s clear that Ashley was a big RMW fan whilst planning her wedding too (which we always love to hear!) with her calling on several of our Love Lust List recommended suppliers such as Little Bear Cakery and Mister Phill who took all the fantastic photos on the day.
+It’s clear that Ashley was a big RMW fan whilst planning her wedding too (which we always love to hear!) with her calling on several of our List recommended suppliers such as Little Bear Cakery and Mister Phill who took all the fantastic photos on the day.

 The Bride’s Fashion

 I tried on about 15 dresses all in all across a couple of different boutiques but I knew I couldn’t make a decision until I’d been to Carina Baverstock Couture in Bradford on Avon, near Bath.
 My sister bought her dress (Tilly by Jenny Packham) there and had an amazing experience, plus we felt we knew the team.
 Fortunately they held a Suzanne Neville designer day the weekend I went down so I went along and met Suzanne, who helped me try on her gorgeous range!